Finding Your Managerial Style

 Being a member of management is challenging, there’s no doubt about it.
+Finding your own management style can be even harder.
 How should you lead your team?
 What’s the best way to increase efficiency while keeping the members of your team satisfied and motivated to work?

 Let’s go over 3 of the most effective management styles: authoritarian, affiliative, and democratic, and how each can be beneficial to your business.